-I have previously ranked horror movies here, here, here, here, here, here, here, here, here, here and here.
-Today’s movie is The House on Haunted Hill, a movie directed by B-movie gimmick-king William Castle, and famous for including real flying skeletons and other gags during its original run in the theaters.
+Today’s movie is The House on Haunted Hill, a movie directed by B-movie gimmick-king William Castle, and famous for including real flying skeletons in the theaters and other gags during its original run.
 It’s one I’ve long wanted to see.
 It also stars Vincent Price, and is one of the original run of 1950s movies (along with, among others, the House of Wax) that established him as the king of horror movie actors.

 Among the guests is Watson Pritchard, the house’s owner (although he doesn’t live there), who watched his own brother murdered on the premises.
 He believes the house is truly haunted, and although some of the other guests are more skeptical, he adds a note of plausibility to many of the unexplained events of the evening.
 Another notable guest is Nora Manning, a young woman who works for one of Mr. Loren’s companies, and badly needs the money to help pay for hospital treatments for her sick mother.
 I found these two characters to be the most sympathetic and the ones I identified with most.